jrog20/tempo-playlist-generator/README.md

 - **Tempo-based Playlist Generation**: Creates playlists with songs that match the tempo of your reference song
 - **Genre Consistency**: Maintains similar genres while prioritizing tempo matching
 - **Duration Control**: Specify exactly how long you want your playlist to be
+- **Save to Spotify**: One-click saving of generated playlists directly to your Spotify account
 - **Beautiful UI**: Modern, responsive design with glass morphism effects
 - **Free to Use**: No API keys or paid services required
 - **Mobile Friendly**: Works perfectly on all devices